19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 [S 567/2010 wef 01/10/2010]

+[Act 19 of 2012 wef 01/10/2012]

 “life insurance contract” means a contract for the provision of a life policy within the meaning of the Insurance Act (Cap.
 142);

 “Monetary Authority of Singapore” means the Monetary Authority of Singapore established under section 3 of the Monetary Authority of Singapore Act (Cap.
 186);

-“non-residential property” means any land, building, flat or tenement other than any land, building, flat or tenement described in paragraph 2(a), (b) and (c);
+“non-residential property” means any land, building, flat or tenement other than any land, building, flat or tenement described in paragraph 2(a), (b) and (c) of Part I;

+[Act 19 of 2012 wef 01/10/2012]

 “qualifying Islamic financial arrangement” means an arrangement which is endorsed by anyShari’ahcouncil or body or by any committee formed for the purpose of providing guidance on compliance withShari’ahlaw, and —